 Now warm, melted cheese… that’s where my true love resides.
 In just about every application…. but especially savory fontina cheese sauce that sinks into SMOKING hot whole roasted cauliflower.
 With edges charred and browned, dried herbs mixed with olive oil and a little dijon mustard giving it a crust that most with associate with meat.

 Thanks so much to Roth Cheese for sponsoring this Whole Roasted Cauliflower with Cheese Sauce recipe!
-And just in time for the holidays, here’s a coupon that you can use on any variety, good anywhere their cheese is sold.

 When making cheese sauces, I like using fontina (made from cow’s milk) because it melts like a gem and is extremely versatile.
 Roth Cheese, from my neighbor state, Wisconsin, produce a Swedish-style Fontina.
 The smooth, creamy body accents the slightly tart flavor and mild, yeasty finish.
 This sauce recipe evolved from the rosemary bechamel I used on these cauliflower steaks at a recent dinner party, and couldn’t have been more perfect for this whole roasted version.